Kittysplit/kittysplit-blog/_posts/2015-07-13-webapp-vs-native-app.md

  Once a user is constantly being confronted with your app icon, he’ll be much more likely to open it.

 ## Exhibit six: bragging rights
-We’re a hipster startup from Berlin, so we absolutely need to have an app which we can wave around in smoky bars at three in the morning.
+We’re a ~hipster~ startup from Berlin, so we absolutely need to have an app which we can wave around in smoky bars at three in the morning.

 A pretty solid case so far.
 Let’s look at what the the other side has to say.

 # The case against having an app
+So what are the disadvantages of having an app?

 ## Exhibit one: Costs
 App costs money &mdash; lots of it.
 Even the most basic app which does little more that say “Hello World” will have a price tag of 5k EUR.
 Once the app does fancy stuff like talking to a server that number skyrockets to 50k plus in no time.
 And then there’s the kicker: you’re going to have to build the app twice, once for iOS and once for Android.
 Yes, we know about cross platform solutions, but they (still) suck.